 How do I get rid of the teachers' names on my course descriptions?

-### As of 2016/07/29

-How do I get rid of the teachers' names on my course descriptions?

 - By default Moodle will show names of teachers on course descriptions.
-If you don't want this, uncheck the role in Administration > Site Administration > Appearance > Course contacts.
+If you don't want this, uncheck the role in Administration > Site Administration > Appearance > Courses - Course contacts.